 U - Ushers

-The ushers biggest jobs are to direct and seat guests at the ceremony.
-At a more formal celebration, they will escort guests to their seats, offering an arm to female guests (especially those that are arriving alone) and leading male guests or couples to the next available seat.
+The ushers have a big job at the ceremony.
+Their main tasks are to direct and seat guests.
+At a more formal celebration, they’ll escort guests to their seats, offering an arm to female guests, especially those arriving alone, and leading male guests or couples to the next available spot.

 V - Veil

-The wedding veil probably originated as a way to ward off evil and protect the purity of the bride.
-The veiling of the bride has origins in the idea that she's vulnerable to enchantment, so she must be hidden from evil spirits.
+The wedding veil likely started as a way to ward off evil and protect the bride’s purity.
+The idea was that the bride was vulnerable to enchantment, so she needed to be hidden from any evil spirits.
+How fascinating is that ?

 W - Wedding Cake